Viatreen/Jets_2D/README.md

 *If you do not have one of these cards, lookup the architecture of your nVidia card and append to arguments in this line: set_property(TARGET ${CMAKE_PROJECT_NAME} PROPERTY CUDA_ARCHITECTURES 60 61 62 70 72 75 80 86)

 All Systems:
-Make sure CUDA Toolkit is installed
+Make sure CUDA Toolkit is installed.

 For Windows, to setup a project in Visual Studio:
 1) Open Visual Studio.
 From the welcome page, select "Clone a repository"